{ "expirationDate": "2026-05-31T00:00:00.000Z", "publishDate": "2026-05-04T12:00:00.000Z" }

 The first concrete step β€” the pilot

-The pilot operates under CAF's certification authority for its three-month duration.
-Participating members make operational queries through a CAF-governed AI assistant.
-The answers carry CAF certification.
-The participants β€” and CAF β€” accumulate operational experience with the role.
+The pilot operates under joint co-certification for its three-month duration.
+Participating members make operational queries β€” particularly cross-border classifications, origin determinations, and compliance interpretations β€” through a co-governed AI assistant.
+The answers carry the certification of both authorities.
+The participants β€” and both certifying authorities β€” accumulate operational experience with the role.
 At pilot conclusion, CAF leadership reviews evidence and decides whether to conclude, extend, or adopt the role permanently.

 The pilot is bounded.
 Time-limited.
 Evaluable.
 It does not commit CAF to anything beyond its duration.
 It does not establish a permanent function.
 It is a test, scoped to produce evidence CAF needs to make the permanent decision well.